Qualified Habilitation Specialist (Children and Young People) – Top Up Degree - BSc (Hons)

 You will be provided with detailed assessment instructions through dedicated face-to-face assessment briefing sessions and written assessment documents.

-The course team use a broad mix of assessment methods to reflect the types of work students will be doing in practice.
+The course team use a broad mix of assessment methods to reflect the types of work you will be doing in practice.
 These include:

 Accreditation or professional associations

 The course is recognised by the Rehabilitation Workers Professional Network (RWPN).
-You will be given free membership of this organisation whilst you are studying on the course.
-This will allow you access to their online resources and a discounted entrance fee for the Birmingham City University and RWPN national conference.
+You will be given free membership of this organisation whilst you are studying on the course which will allow you access to their online resources.

 Employability